 How to plant seeds with kids

 First up: select your seeds!
-In my e-book The Garden Classroom I have some great ideas for choosing the best plants to grow with your children in your particular garden, but top picks for us (in the UK) in March include sunflowers, sweetpeas and leeks.
+Top picks for us (in the UK) in March include sunflowers, sweetpeas and leeks.
 We planted nasturiums and calendula too, which are both perfect for attracting pollinating bees and butterflies to the garden.
 And we also have seed potatoes chitting on our windowsills – sending out leafy shoots, almost ready to be planted.

 The basics of how to plant seeds are: get a pot, fill it with compost, water it and add your seed, but try these tips too: